hiveot/hub/transports/README.md

 The HiveOT transports package has two main objectives:
 1. Support any protocol to exchange messages between consumers and agents.
-2. Standardize the messaging for consumers and agents regardless the protocol used.
+2. Standardize the messaging for consumers and agents regardless the transport used.

 Consumers are end-users of IoT devices and services.
 WoT specifies protocol bindings to describe how consumers interact with Things.
 Unfortunately these protocol bindings each differ in the message envelopes used.
-HiveOT bindings therefore map from the protocol binding to the standardized hiveot message format while remaining compatible with the WoT specification, where possible.
+HiveOT bindings therefore maps between the standardized hiveot message format and that of the protocol binding, while remaining compatible with the WoT specification where possible.

-Agents are services that expose a Thing to consumer.
+Agents are services that expose a Thing to consumers.
 HiveOT uses an agent model where agents are clients of a Hub, just like consumers.
 WoT only addresses consumer-server interaction, so agent-server messaging is not specified.
 Since WoT isn't providing any specifications for this, HiveOT makes a best effort to use WoT concepts and vocabulary as far as they exists.

-HiveOT bindings also supports the three hiveOT standardized message envelopes over the http, sse, ws and mqtt transports: These envelopes match the message flow for requests, responses and notifications, and are passed as-is over the underlying transport.
+HiveOT bindings supports the three hiveOT standardized message envelopes over the http, sse, ws and mqtt transports: These envelopes match the message flow for requests, responses and notifications, and are passed as-is over the underlying transport.
 This is used as the fallback in case forms are not available.
 This effectively act as a WoT application protocol that provides easy message exchange regardless the underlying transport.

 ## Messaging on HiveOT